LittleTimmy52/OpenComputers/README.md

 make gui of BankTransfer

 make any config settings have a config file rather than  just in file mainly in just security for now

+I think i got osme logic on cryption wrong for the data tier part fix it

+make the new program wotk with the package manager from ar2000

+I changed bank transfer in the end test if it works